Dopplerian/whatever/Readme.md

 Then it contains a method called OnCollisionEnter will be triggered after the event of this bullet colliding with an object, inside this method there is a different behavoiur for any kind on object that is being hit, could be and enemy, ally that will efect the player's score and destroy the bullet object, and if it collides the environment or any unknown object, it will log that event.

-Also it cotains the score method that updates the player's score after hitting an enemy or allay and also logging it.
+Also it contains the score method that updates the player's score after hitting an enemy or allay and also logging it.

 *Timer*